 Affordability: Iridium satellite phone plans are available starting at $60/mo for a 12-month plan with 20 minutes of talk time.
 Rollover minutes are available.
 Prepaid Iridium plans are available starting at $159 for 75 minutes of talk time.
 This is more expensive than either Globalstar or Inmarsat, but the trade-off is that you get worldwide coverage.

 Coverage: The Iridium satellite network consists of 60 satellites that orbit the entire earth.
 So far, this network has the best global coverage of any satellite phone service provider.
 For those wanting reliable, global phone coverage, Iridium is hard to beat.
 Our personal satellite phone is an Iridium 9555, which can often be found used on eBay for less than $500.

-We've used our Iridium phone across much of the Western US, and have had few issues other than some dropped calls.
+We've used our Iridium phone across much of the western United States, and have had few issues other than some dropped calls.
 Dropped calls have long been an issue for Iridium satellite service, since unlike Inmarsat, where you stay connected to the same satellite for the duration of your call—your Iridium satellite phone call may be handed off to another orbiting satellite every minute or so.

 This can cause the occasional dropped call, but in our experience, it's increasingly rare with the new system upgrades that have been rolled out in the past year.

 When we were trying to decide on which satellite phone to choose for overland travel and back-country camping, we weighed the cost of Iridium against Globalstar and almost chose the latter provider because of their lower price plans.
 In the end, however, we chose Iridium, mainly because we plan to travel to Alaska and parts of Northern Canada in the near future—where Globalstar does not yet offer good coverage.

 What to Consider When Looking for a Satellite Phone